 - Call to Order – at the prescribed time, the Chairman (or presiding officer in the absence of the Chairman) will call the meeting to order.
 A commissioner or guest will lead an invocation and the Pledge of Allegiance.
 The Chairman may make announcements of a general nature.

 - Approval of Agenda – The Chairman will ask the Board and staff if there are any changes to the agenda as published.
 The agenda is approved or amended by majority vote of the Board.

-- Roads Issues – Each month, a representative of the District Office of the North Carolina Department of Transportation is invited to attend to update the Board on issues related to the County’s roadways.
+- Roads Issues – Periodically, a representative of the District Office of the North Carolina Department of Transportation is invited to attend to update the Board on issues related to the County’s roadways.
 The representative will address questions or concerns raised by the Board, and the citizens are given the opportunity to ask questions or offer comments on road-related issues.

 - Planning and Zoning Issues – Matters related to planning and zoning are considered, which may include rezoning requests, ordinance amendments, proposed planning projects or ordinances.
 Most of these matters require public hearings, which are duly advertised pursuant to applicable laws.

 - Presentations and Recognitions – This time is reserved for departmental presentations not requiring action and recognition of honors and achievements by citizens, departments or employees.

 - Action Items – Those items requiring action of the Board typically begin with any advertised public hearings.
 For public hearings, the Chairman opens the hearing and recognizes an associated staff member/department head to introduce the topic or purpose of the hearing.
 The Chairman then opens the floor for comments, beginning with those who have signed up that evening to speak on the advertised matter.
 Those who wish to speak should come to the podium, state their name and offer comments in a clear and concise manner.